ku1ik/bitpocket/README.md

 ### Setting up master

-Create empty directory on some host that will be the master copy of your files:
+Create an empty directory on some host that will be the master copy of your files:

     $ ssh user@example.org
     $ mkdir ~/BitPocketMaster